SNCF Class Z 23500: History

 Following a tender Nord-Pas-de-Calais, Rhône-Alpes and PACA ordered 80 Z 23500 trainset (160 cars) to GEC-Alsthom and ANF in 1995.

-SNCF completed a refurbishment programme on all of its Z 23500 sets in September 2022.
+SNCF completed a refurbishment programme of all of its Z 23500 sets in September 2022.

 Design

 The Class Z 23500 is based on a half 4 cars Z 20500 train with engine and amenagements upgrades.
-The Z 2N platform was used due to the capacity, and upgrades was introduced like beter seats and IGBT based traction system.
+The Z 2N platform was used due to its capacity, and upgrades were introduced like better seats and an IGBT based traction system.
 Air conditioning was also added to improve comfort.

-The original project was designed with a GTO component based traction system but GEC-Alsthom proposed a new traction system based on IGBT component witch is called ONIX.
+The original project was designed with a GTO component based traction system but GEC-Alsthom proposed a new traction system based on IGBT component which is called ONIX.

 The traction system is based on IGBT components and 3-phase asynchronous motors.
 The ONIX traction system was tested on a Z 20500 (194 A) train between 1996 and 1997, this train was nicknamed "ADONIX" for «Automotrice Deux niveaux ONIX».
 This traction system is also use in Class Z 20900 and CP Class CP 3500.